alen6516/tmux.conf/README.md

 the config file for tmux

 ## howto
-download and rename _tmux.config to ~/.tmux.conf
+download and rename _tmux.conf to ~/.tmux.conf